NextronSystems/thor-manual/usage/deployment.rst

 Use THOR's ``--asgard`` and ``--asgard-token`` parameters
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""

-In ASGARD 2.5+ you're able to configure a download token to limit the download of THOR packages and licenses to clients with knowledge of this token.
-The token is a protection that no one without knowledge of that token can intentionally exceed your license quota limit or retrieve a THOR package without authorization.
+In ASGARD 2.5 and later, you can configure a download token to limit THOR package and license downloads to clients that know this token.
+It helps prevent unauthorized package retrieval and unintended overuse of your license quota.

-The download token can be configured in the ``Downloads`` section of you ASGARD server.
+The download token can be configured in the ``Downloads`` section of your ASGARD server.

 .. figure:: ../images/download-token.png
    :alt: Downloads > Download Token Configuration

    Downloads > Download Token Configuration

-You can retrieve an appropriate THOR license at the scan start using the built-in ``--asgard`` and ``--asgard-token`` parameters.
+You can retrieve an appropriate THOR license at scan start using the built-in ``--asgard`` and ``--asgard-token`` parameters.

 .. code-block:: doscon